UoB-COMSM0166/2025-group-4/README.md

 ## 6.2 Heuristic Evaluation

-We conducted a heuristic evaluation using **Jakob Nielsen’s usability heuristics**, assessing the user interface for potential issues.
+We conducted a heuristic evaluation using **Jakob Nielsen's usability heuristics**, assessing the user interface for potential issues.
 Issues were scored based on:

 - **Frequency** (how often it occurs)
 - **Impact** (how seriously it affects gameplay)